blitvin/fsm4java/docs/expression_parser.md

 Let's see what each FSM does:
 Sometimes decomposition of task to several "simpler" state machines brings clearer code, like in this case.
 In this case TokenizerFSM converts stream of chars to tokens which is easy to process in syntax parsing.
-Once the token recognized it is sent to the second state machine for processing.
-Most "difficult" part for this FSM is distinguish between '-' as part of negative literal and operation.
+Once the token recognized, it is sent to the second state machine for processing.
+Most "difficult" part for this FSM is distinguish between '-' as part of negative literal and arithmetic operation.
 It is achieved by introducing two states one "minusIsToken" and second "minus can be start of literal".
-Note that "business logic" are the same for both states.
+Note that "business logic" is the same for both states.
 The only difference is transitions of the states.
 Another point I'd like to show w.r.t.
-TokenizerFSM is chaining "technique", note that you can create pipelines of FSMs even though their alphabet (in other words event types sets) are different one from another.
+TokenizerFSM is chaining "technique".
+You can create pipelines of FSMs even though their alphabet (in other words event types sets) are different one from another.
 The FSM is specified as follows:

 ```xml
 <stateMachines>
     <stateMachine name="tokenizerFSM" eventTypeClass="org.blitvin.statemachine.expressionparser.TokensEnum" type="SIMPLE">